Helicopter Parenting and Are You One?

 Helicopter parenting is the way of parenting today.
-Also which is also referred to as lawn mower, cosseting or hovering parenting is a form of parenting in which a parent pays extreme close attention to his or her child’s problems and experiences.
+It is also referred to as lawn mower, cosseting or hovering parenting.
+This is a form of parenting in which a parent pays extreme close attention to his or her child’s problems and experiences.
 After identifying the potential problems, the parents actively seek to solve them for their kids.
 As much as great parents are supposed to be concerned about the affairs of their children, it is essential to note that there is a big difference between caring and overindulgence.

 During development, children are faced with various challenges and obstacles.
-These obstacles are meant to be overcome.
 Through perseverance and determination, they are likely to overcome.
 Helicopter parents unknowingly seek to deny their children this essential rite of passage.
 Helicopter parents intervene when they sense a problem.
 This in turn ends up backfiring.
 The child starts to believe that they are not capable of fending for themselves.

 This makes them lack the ability to develop friendships, perform well in school, or pursue hobbies and interests.
 Children develop a lack of confidence and self-esteem.

 A child who is used to being helped with everything makes them highly dependent on others.
 This prevents them from being self-sufficient.
-This is bound to affect them in future.
+It will create problems for them in future.
 They will not be able to take care of themselves.
 Over dependency make children lack essential coping skills.
 Skills that are required to successfully face and overcome life’s challenges.
 Many suffer from anxiety, depression and other irrational fears.
 It is important to seek codependency counseling for help.

 Parents need to allow their children to learn from their mistakes.
 Let them experiment with issues and challenges.
 Instill a sense of accountability in them.
 Helicopter parents are eager to bail their kids out.
 No matter what the case may be.
 Parents pamper and defend them.
 They face the difficulty in differentiating right from doing wrong.
 They lack accountability for their actions.